 Clove Leaf Essential Oil

-Clove Leaf Essential Oil is less aromatic than Clove Bud Essential Oil, but it still remains a very potent aromatherapy oil.
-It delivers many and varied benefits.
+Clove Leaf Essential Oil is less aromatic than Clove Bud Essential Oil, but it still remains a very useful aromatherapy oil, nonetheless.

 Clove Leaf Essential Oil Health Benefits

-Clove Leaf Essential health benefits may include: Analgesic + anaesthetic + antibacterial + anti-fungal + anti-inflammatory + antimicrobial + antioxidant + anti-parasitic + antiseptic + antiviral + aphrodisiac + digestive + expectorant + hepo-protective + hypertensive + stimulant
+Clove Leaf Essential health benefits may include: Analgesic + antibacterial + anti-fungal + anti-inflammatory + antimicrobial + antioxidant + anti-parasitic + antiseptic + antiviral + digestive + expectorant + hepo-protective + stimulant

 Clove Leaf Essential Oil Traditional Health Benefits